 Any applicant qualifying for financial assistance can be assured of every possible consideration.
 However, since all types of aid are available on a first-come-first-served basis, students must meet all filing deadlines (March 15).
 All students must file the Free Application for Federal Student Aid form (FAFSA) before other forms of aid can be processed.
-Transfer students must submit, in addition, a financial aid transcript from each post-secondary institution attended before the aid application can be processed.
-Details and procedures are explained under financial information on page 174.
+Details and procedures are explained under financial information on page 182.